 By Tim McLean

-Managing the facilities life cycle is second only to people as the largest expense item in enterprises, according to Gartner, a leading technology research and analyst firm.
-With facilities and asset management consuming the bulk of their non-payroll expenses, it’s no surprise that organizations typically view facilities management solely as a cost center.
-But, facilities management teams still can play a more strategic role in the success of any business.
+Managing the facilities life cycle is second only to people as the largest expense item in enterprises, according to Gartner.
+With facilities and asset management consuming the bulk of their non-payroll expenses, it is no surprise that organizations typically view facilities management solely as a cost center.
+However, facilities management teams still can play a more strategic role in the success of any business.

 Strategic Opportunities for Facilities Management Teams